servetti-polito/neubot/doc/neubot.1.rst

 On UNIX, Neubot runs with the privileges of the ``_neubot`` user or with the ones of the user indicated in the ``/etc/neubot/users`` configuration file.
-On Windows, Neubot is run in the context of the user session and has user privileges.
+On Windows, Neubot runs in the context of the user session and has user privileges.

 The command line interface allows you to get the usage string